jeremysizle/sizle-demo-documents/README.md

 ---

 ### ⚖️ License
-Licensed under the **MIT License** — free to use, edit, or distribute with attribution.
+Licensed under the **MIT License**, free to use, edit, or distribute with attribution.